fn-devteam/flasky-static/README.md

 # What is this ❔

-This is a shared repository and its maintenance is a collaboration effort by [Sergio Moraes](https://github.com/sergiomoraes), [Felipe Nathan](https://github.com/FelipeNathan), and [Nikolas Monteiro](https://github.com/Primuwidi).
+This is a shared repository and its maintenance is a collaboration effort by [Sergio Moraes, the God Father](https://github.com/sergiomoraes), [Felipe Nathan, the Jesus Christ](https://github.com/FelipeNathan), and [Nikolas Monteiro, the...hmm.. someone](https://github.com/Primuwidi).

 # External Collaboration ⚠